 7. Hosting Company Disabled Your Website

 Almost all the hosting companies scan their services daily for a hacked website.
-Some significant signs hosting companies look for extensive usage of CPU resources, spam emails sent in bulk, and many more.
+Some significant signs hosting companies look for are extensive usage of CPU resources, spam emails sent in bulk, and many more.
 Most hosting companies like GoDaddy will try to push their security service to the website.
 About all the hosting companies will charge you a lot of money every time your website is hacked.
 And, it will also take time to get your website cleaned.
 At this time, you may lose the traffic, revenue, and brand value of your website.

 1. Put Your Website In Maintenance Mode